Please ensure Javascript is enabled for purposes of website accessibility 2025 Consolidated Grants Program - SCCRTC

 • September 15 - Project applications due to RTC by 3:00 PM

-• October 2025 - Advisory committees review preliminary recommendations and provide input or recommendations.
+• October 2025 - Advisory committees review preliminary recommendations and provide input.

-• December 15 - RTIP Proposal for STIP funded projects due to the CTC.
+• December 15 - RTIP Proposal for STIP-funded projects due to the California Transportation Commission (CTC).

 • March 2026 - California Transportation Commission (CTC) adopts the 2026 STIP